 8 nTide Jobs Report: Steady Job Numbers May Signal Start of Turnaround for People with Disabilities.
-Accessed September 27, 2017 http://researchondisability.org/home/ntide/ntide-news-item/2016/04/01/ntide-jobs-report-steady-job-numbers-may-signal-start-of-turnaround-for-people-with-disabilities
+Accessed September 27, 2017 http://researchondisability.org/home/ntide/ntide-news-item/2016/04/01/ntide-jobs-reportsteady-job-numbers-may-signal-start-of-turnaround-for-people-with-disabilities

-- improvements in employment data dashboards, trainings for service professionals, and website updates. - Releasing and Implementing employment innovation grants: DHS is currently implementing innovation grants totaling \$1.8 million to promote innovative ideas to improve outcomes for people with disabilities in the areas of work, living, and connecting with others in their communities.
+- guidance around employment.
+These efforts include mailings to people receiving HCBS services, improvements in employment data dashboards, trainings for service professionals, and website updates. - Releasing and Implementing employment innovation grants: DHS is currently implementing innovation grants totaling \$1.8 million to promote innovative ideas to improve outcomes for people with disabilities in the areas of work, living, and connecting with others in their communities.
 Additionally, over the next year, DHS will be selecting grant recipients for \$2 million of grant money to provide innovation solutions for youth with disabilities to achieve competitive integrated employment.